syncfusion-content/maui-docs/MAUI/Popup/popup-positioning.md

 {% highlight c# tabtitle="MainPage.xaml.cs" hl_lines="4" %}
 private void ClickToShowPopup_Clicked(object sender, EventArgs e) {
-  // Shows SfPopup at the bottom of the button and with absolute relative position. sfPopup.ShowRelativeToView(clickToShowPopup, PopupRelativePosition.AlignBottom, 50, 50);
+  // Show the SfPopup at the bottom of the button and with an absolute relative position. sfPopup.ShowRelativeToView(clickToShowPopup, PopupRelativePosition.AlignBottom, 50, 50);
 }
 {% endhighlight %}